Home » Medieval English Drama » Everyman in Performance

 Everyman in Performance

-This essay reconstructs early performances of the best known English morality play, Everyman, on the basis of evidence in the earliest surviving text, John Skot’s edition, dated 1528-1529, now in the Huntington Library.
+This essay reconstructs early performances of the best known English morality play, Everyman, on the basis of the earliest surviving text, John Skot’s edition, dated 1528-1529, now in the Huntington Library.

 English Staging 1400-1520

 Evidence suggests that Everyman was translated from the Dutch play Elkerlijc in 1519 or a few years earlier (Cawley x-xii; Schoenbaum 2).
-Whether this is accepted, or whether the argument for the precedence of Everyman and an earlier dating between 1480 and 1510 is preferred, does not affect the likelihood that, when Everyman was written, play production in England was diversified.
-It is, however, possible to isolate two major staging conventions, as described by Glynne Wickham ( 229-53) and David Bevington (8-47, 68-87).
-Productions were divided between small professional travelling companies who performed on single playing areas, usually indoors, and larger companies made up mainly of amateurs or occasional players, who performed on detached or multiple stages, usually out of doors.
+Other argue that Everyman had precedence, being written between 1480 and 1510.
+While play production in England was diversified in this period, two major staging conventions prevailed.
+As described by Glynne Wickham (229-53) and David Bevington (8-47, 68-87), production was divided between small professional travelling companies who performed on single playing areas, usually indoors, and larger companies made up mainly of amateurs or occasional players, who performed on detached or multiple stages, usually out of doors.

 A. Small Professional Companies Performing on Single Sets

 Between 1460 and 1520 the professional companies entertained both elite and popular audiences (Bevington 26-48).
-They included in their repertoires plays for all audiences, such as Mankind, The World and the Child, Youth, and Hyckescorner; humanist or scholarly plays suitable also for popular performance, such as Henry Medwall’s Nature, John Rastell’s The Nature of the Four Elements and John Heywood’s trilogy–The Four P’s, John John the Husband…, and Witty and Witless; and courtly plays with popular features, such as Medwall’s Fulgens and Lucres and John Skelton’s Magnificence.
-The repertoires of the professional companies are characterised above all by small casts–never more and six, and in one case, The World and the Child, by as few as two.
-Sometimes, as in Nature and Magnificence, economising in actors was achieved by extensive doubling.
-Although Wickham argues the opposite (235), Length of performance does not seem to have been a a primary feature distinguishing single-set productions (“interludes”) from those on multiple stages.
-Some interludes, such as Medwall’s, are quite long, while others are quite short.
-Most of the plays intended for the small troupes include robust or bawdy comic scenes, partly inspired by the professional players’ need to maintain audience numbers.
+Their repertoires included religious and moral plays, such as Mankind, The World and the Child, Youth, and Hyckescorner; humanist or scholarly plays also suitable for popular performance, such as Henry Medwall’s Nature, John Rastell’s The Nature of the Four Elements and John Heywood’s trilogy–The Four P’s, John John the Husband…, and Witty and Witless; and predominantly courtly plays with popular features, such as Medwall’s Fulgens and Lucres and John Skelton’s Magnificence.
+The repertoires of the professional companies were characterised by small casts–never more and six, and in one case, The World and the Child, as few as two.
+Sometimes, as in Nature and Magnificence, economising on actors was achieved by extensive doubling.
+Although Wickham argues the opposite (235), length of performance does not seem to have been a primary feature distinguishing single-set productions (“interludes”) from those on multiple stages.
+Some interludes, such as Medwall’s, are quite long, while others are short.
+Most plays intended for the small troupes include robust or bawdy comic scenes, inspired in part by the professional players’ need to maintain audience numbers.

 B. Amateur Productions and Multiple Staging